 It takes a trained, professional mental health counselor, also known as a therapist, to guide you through that journey.
 Mental health counselors provide an important and necessary system for people who want to recover from eating disorders, gambling, and other behavioral disorders.
 They build relationships with their patients that aren’t based on trust.

 Sometimes just being able to talk about your problem helps you see a solution more clearly.
 Your counselor is trained to ask certain questions to help you discover a solution on your own.
 This way, you will have the tools you need to find solutions on your own outside of counseling.
 Counselors provide support, resources, confidentiality, and judgment-free guidance.

 Common Therapies Used in Mental Health Treatment

-Several common evidence-based therapies have proven to be immensely effective in SUD counseling.
-They are used in virtually every treatment program that has experienced, trained addiction counselors to implement them.
+Several common evidence-based therapies have proven to be immensely effective.
+They are used in virtually every treatment program that has experienced, trained counselors to implement them.
 These are included:

 1. Group vs. Individual Therapy